ngsanogo/ngsanogo/content/resume.md

 + Master's degree in mathematical engineering applied to life sciences at [UFR Math-Info Université Paris DESCARTES](http://www.mi.parisdescartes.fr/)

++

 ## Professional Experience

 + Data manager at [APHP](https://aphp.fr) from 01/09/2017 to now.

+## Teaching

+No teaching for now.

 ## Consulting

+No consulting for now.

 ## Computer skills